Skip to main content

 • Installing the x402 SDK and relevant middleware

-• Adding payment middleware to your API and configuring it
+• Adding payment middleware to your API and configuring it with static and dynamic route patterns

 • Testing your integration